 - In a microwave-safe bowl, add butter and dark chocolate.
 Melt in the microwave, stirring every 30 seconds, until smooth.
 Leave to cool slightly – just a minute or two.

 - Add sugars to chocolate mixture and stir.
 Add eggs.
 Mix to combine.
-Add cocoa powder, flour and baking soda and mix gently.
+Add cocoa powder, flour, baking soda and salt and mix gently.
 Add milk and vanilla.
 Stir until chocolate batter is combined and smooth.
 It will be quite thick – this is ok.

 - Pour cake batter into prepared cake tin.
 Bake for approximately 50-60 minutes or until cake no longer wobbles in the middle.
 Try not to over bake as you want the cake to be moist in the middle.
 Leave to cool completely in the cake tin.